Chocolate Easter Nests

 Instructions

-• Line a muffin tin with 12 baking cups.
+• Line a muffin tin with 12 cupcake cases.

 • In a large bowl, mix together the Loving Earth chocolate buckinis, desiccated coconut, sultanas, cacao nibs, cacao powder, vanilla, and maple syrup.